 The published statistics also allow the government to monitor estimates between Censuses.

 6. Download the data

-Measure, ethnicity, ethnicity_type, time, time_type, geography, geography_type, gender, age, value, value type, sample size, confidence intervals (lower bound, upper bound).
+This file contains the following: measure, ethnicity, time, geography, gender, age, value, sample size, confidence intervals (lower bound, upper bound).